cloudfoundry/bosh-cli/README.md

 Please see the [CLI workflow](docs/cli_workflow.md) for more information on creating a manifest.

+## Logging

-To output debug logs to stderr during bosh-micro commands set the `BOSH_MICRO_LOG` environment variable to any value.
+To output logs during bosh-micro commands set the `BOSH_MICRO_LOG_LEVEL` environment variable to one of the following values:

+DEBUG, INFO, WARN, ERROR, NONE (default)

+To output logs to a file set the `BOSH_MICRO_LOG_PATH` environment variable to the path of the file to create and/or append to.

+By default (when `BOSH_MICRO_LOG_LEVEL` is not NONE) logs write to STDOUT (debug & info) & STDERR (warn & error).

 ## Contributing